Jinxiu Yao Autonomous County: Ethnic groups

 Practically isolated from the outside world until the 1930s, Jinxiu was inhabited by five different branches of Yao: Chashan 茶山, Ao 坳, Hualan 花蓝, Pan 盘, and Shanzi 山子.
-The first three branches (Chashan 茶山, Ao 坳, Hualan 花蓝) were considered the owners of the lands, as the dates of their first arrivals are estimated at around 1,000 years ago.
+The first three branches (Chashan 茶山, Ao 坳, Hualan 花蓝) were considered the owners of the lands, as the dates of their first arrivals are estimated at 1,000 years ago.
 They lived in settled villages and enjoyed some economic stability.
 The Pan 盘 and Shanzi 山子 are more recent arrivals, and they lived as tenants of the other established Yao people, living a nomadic life that did not allow them to accumulate many material possessions.

 Languages

 The languages spoken by each five Yao groups are as follows (L.-Thongkum 1993).
 Unless indicated otherwise, all locations are in Jinxiu County.